General meaning

 ⌄

-A gesture of recognition masks a very calculated professional strategy.
+A gesture of recognition conceals a highly calculated professional strategy.

-In the field of work, this duo often depicts an environment where compliments, thanks, and 'little attentions' also serve as negotiation tools.
-The Bouquet symbolizes a reward, a bonus, a kind word, a favor granted.
-The Fox indicates that this recognition is seen as an investment: to retain, obtain information, accept a condition, or smooth over an unpopular decision.
-You may be flattered to accept an additional burden, offered a benefit in exchange for a form of loyalty, or invited to a friendly moment that mainly serves to probe your positioning.
-The Mice remind you that your motivation can wane if you feel too much calculation, while the Tree emphasizes your need for career stability, mental health, and material security behind your choices.
+In the workplace, this duo often depicts an environment where compliments, thanks, and 'little attentions' also serve as negotiation tools.
+The Bouquet symbolizes a reward, a bonus, a kind word, or a favor granted.
+The Fox indicates that this recognition is perceived as an investment: to retain, obtain information, accept a condition, or smooth over an unpopular decision.
+You may find yourself flattered into accepting an additional burden, offered a benefit in exchange for a form of loyalty, or invited to a friendly moment that primarily serves to gauge your positioning.
+The Mice remind you that your motivation can diminish if you sense too much calculation, while the Tree emphasizes your need for career stability, mental health, and material security behind your choices.

 Money and material security